Polishpen.co.uk (also referred to below as

 The Customer agrees to pay the Invoice for the Translation Service within 30 days of receiving

 completed translation documents.
 The copyright of all translated material

 belongs to the Provider until the price for the translation had been paid by the Customer in

-Services are performed on an hourly basis, depending on the day of the week and urgency of the assignment.
+Services are performed on an hourly basis, rates are depending on the day of the week and the urgency of the assignment.

-An invoice for the service is to be sent to the Customer by the Provider, within 3 working days from the assignment date.
+An invoice for the service is to be sent to the Customer by the Provider, within 3 working days from the completion of the assignment.

-Payable via a bank transfer to Provider, Paulina Clopet within 30 days from the date of the invoice.
+Payable via a bank transfer (or cheque) to Provider: Paulina Clopet, within 30 days from the date of the invoice.
 Details of the designated bank will be provided on the invoice.